What Is Bad Debt Expense? How To Calculate and Record Bad Debt (With Examples)

 Bad debt can happen for several reasons, some of the most common being:

-• Bankruptcy—Customers go bankrupt and cannot make payments.
+- Bankruptcy — Customers go bankrupt and cannot make payments.

-• Poor communication—Sales teams offer credit terms without the accounts receivable (AR) department’s input, creating misunderstandings around payment terms.
+- Poor communication — Sales teams offer credit terms without the accounts receivable (AR) department’s input, creating misunderstandings around payment terms.

-The AR Disconnect is one of the leading causes of bad debts.
+The Accounts Receivable Disconnect is one of the leading causes of bad debts.
 It refers to the communication gap that arises between AR departments and their customers due to a lack of connected systems.
+This miscommunication leads to AR teams being out of step with customer needs and expectations, often driving up bad debt.

 When the billing and payment experience isn’t optimized, overall customer experience suffers.
 Wakefield Research and Versapay's survey on the state of digitization in B2B finance reveals the extent of this disconnect.
 Eighty-five percent of c-level executives surveyed said miscommunication between their AR department and a customer has resulted in the customer not paying in full.